 Rich passed away, leaving the annuity to his children.
-Although the children's' inherited IRAs are not subject to the IO% penalty, Jake and Josh are required to take minimum distributions based on each of their life expectancies.
-This limited their ability to let the assets compound and continue as tax deferrals.
-Also, the IRA custodian or trustee will have to report these RMDs as "death distributions" on their IRS 1099-R. Failure to take RMDs will result in an excise penalty tax of 50% on the amount which should have been distributed.
+Although the IRAs are not subject to the IO% penalty, Jake and Josh are required to empty the account within IO years of Rich's death.
+This limited their ability to let the assets compound and continue to grow tax deferred.
+Also, Jake and Josh will need to report the distributions as taxable income each year they take a withdrawal.

 In this case, Lisa and Rich could have named their two kids as contingent beneficiaries and Lisa as the primary beneficiary.
-The assets would then continue to compound and grow tax-deferred.
-Lisa would not need to take required minimum tax distributions until 701⁄2.
-Once Lisa passed away, Jake and Josh could stretch these payments over their life expectancy and continue tax deferral.
+The assets would then continue to compound and grow taxdeferred.
+Lisa would not need to take required minimum tax distributions until 72.
+Once Lisa passed away, Jake and Josh would then have IO years to take withdrawals and empty the account, paying ordinary income taxes on the funds received each year.

-Being afraid to include a charity as a beneficiary
+MISTAKE #7 Being afraid to include a charity as a beneficiary

 If you want to make a difference in the world, you can designate a non-profit organization as your beneficiary.
-By doing this, the organization will get IOO% of the funds, and the IRS will not take any of the money going to the non-profit organization.
+By doing this, the organization will get 100% of the funds, and the IRS will not take any of the money going to the nonprofit organization.
 Be sure to notify the non-profit organization of your intentions so they can tell you how to set it up properly.